pterofighter-s-organization/apptracker/README.md

 ### Step 3:
 - ```python -m manage runserver``` to start it inside the backend directory.

-Backend should be running if there isn't any errors showing up, now start the frontend
+Backend should be running if there isn't any errors showing up, **now start the frontend in the other split terminal.**

 ## Starting Frontend
 - Skip to step 2 if you already ```npm install```.
 Don't skip if you're newly setting up.